ScooterSoftware/bcompare-vscode/README.md

 ![Select a right file](images/CompareToLeft.PNG)

-You can also right-click on files in the explorer.
+You can also right-click on files in the File Explorer.

 ### Compare highlighted text
 Use this option to select the highlighted text for comparison, and then another selection of text to begin the comparison.